 Humpback Whales Of Maui

 The Humpback Whales of Hawaii are part of the North Pacific Alaskan Population.
 They spend the summer in the cold waters around the Alaska coast and the bearing sea where they gorge on abundant plankton, krill, and other small marine life.
-They feast away getting fat on the abundance of food and then as the weather turns even colder the food becomes more scarce and the whales Migrate South in search of warmer climes, like the rest of, and spend their winter basking in the shallow warm waters of the Maui Coastline.
-Where they rest, frolic, and mate.
+They feast away getting fat on the abundance of food and then as the weather turns even colder the food becomes more scarce the whales Migrate South in search of warmer climes and spend their winter basking in the shallow warm waters of the Maui Coastline.
+Here they rest, frolic, and mate.
 Again just like our Human holidays!

-The Miraculous journey, made twice each year if over 3000 miles in some of the wildest and rough seas in the world.
+The Miraculous Journey, made twice each year is over 3000 miles in some of the wildest and roughest seas in the world.
 It is an incredible feat performed by Humpbacks the World over as each population has its own special migration route, from polar to tropical each year.

 The Abundant summer feast up in the cooler polar regions has to be enough to last them the winter as they rely on fat stores to keep them going.
 This is a particular problem for Mothers giving birth.
 Their fat stores are severely tested.
 They obviously struggle to put the fat on while their calf grows inside them, they are heavier so the migration is more challenging, and they need to care for and feed the calf when born, and then guide the starving calf back up to the feeding grounds!
 What that means is, they REALLY must love Maui, Just like us!

 How Many Whales are there?